windwill/macroesg/README.md

 Folder "us" needs to include data file and model file

 Results are saved in us_results.mat in the dynare project folder. oo_ contains most of the useful information.
-To extract the results, you may load the mat in Octave and the output them to a csv file.
+To extract the results, you may load the mat in Octave and the output them to a csv file, with an example shown below.
 Or you can do copy and paste if the data volume is small.

 load('C:\dynare\us\us_results.mat');